-If the above scenario sounds familiar to you, you’re not alone.
-According to recent research, 43% of U.S. families have one sibling that has the responsibility for providing most or all the care for Mom or Dad.
+If the above scenario sounds familiar to you, you're not alone.
+According to recent research, 43% of U.S. families have one sibling that has the responsibility for providing most or all the care for mom or Dad.
 Some sibling problems need only minor guidance and mediation to get everyone on the same page.
 Others are more challenging and greatly interfere with providing the best care for a parent.

 The stress of caring for parents can typically go in two different directions.
 One avenue can tear a family apart or, in a best-case situation, bring everyone closer.
-Unfortunately, if things go off the rails, and a family doesn’t get some form of outside help, it is often a major mess.
-The good news is that there are some practical steps and tools that can ease the stress on families that will in turn, decrease sibling conflict and problems.
+Unfortunately, if things go off the rails and a family doesn't get some form of outside help, it is often a major mess.
+The good news is that there are some practical steps and tools that can ease the stress on families that will, in turn, decrease sibling conflict and problems.

 Sibling Roles Resurface During Times of Stress

-During times of immense stress and crisis, such as a parent’s hospitalization, it is not uncommon for adult siblings to fall back into the roles or patterns that existed during their childhoods.
-These roles can be in relation to other siblings, to their parents, or in the family as a whole.
+During times of immense stress and crisis, such as a parent's hospitalization, it is not uncommon for adult siblings to fall back into the roles or patterns that existed during their childhoods.
+These roles can be related to other siblings, their parents, or the family as a whole.
 When all is going smoothly, roles may not interfere with communication and family functioning, but if a parent is ill or facing major change and decisions, sibling roles and old rivalries can flare up and interfere substantially with providing ideal care for a parent.

 Some of the most common roles siblings assume in times of stress are:

 The Boss - A sibling who always knows what's best.
 It is common for this person to discredit all other family members' experiences and knowledge.

 The Avoider - A sibling that avoids involvement at all costs for many reasons.
 The Avoider often says something like: "I just can't bear to see mom or dad in this condition."
 The Avoider likes to defer responsibility to others on a regular basis.